chef/chef-web-docs/README.md

   pip install -r requirements.txt
 ```

-> Note: The default `make` target is `master`.
-This is the target that creates the appropriate `build` directory on your local machine and references in the source files in the `chef_master/source` directory of your local repo.
+> Note: The default `make` target is `docs`.
+This is the target that creates the appropriate `build` directory on your local machine and references in the source files in the `source` directory of your local repo.

 We currently require version 1.2.3 of
 [Sphinx](http://sphinx-doc.org/).
 The requirements.txt file referenced above pins Sphinx and its dependencies to versions that are compatible with each other.
 You may also need to install Python, depending on your system.